-How to install pip on Ubuntu 16.04, in few easy steps.
+We’ll show you, how to install pip on Ubuntu 16.04.
 Pip is a package management system used to install and manage software packages written in Python which can be found in the Python Package Index (PyPI).
-If you want to learn how to install Pip on Ubuntu 16.04, carefully follow the steps in this tutorial and you should have Pip installed in less then 10 minutes on your ubuntu 16.04 VPS server.
+Pip has a feature to manage full lists of packages and corresponding version numbers, possible through a “requirements” file.
+Installing Pip on Ubuntu 16.04, is an easy task, just carefully follow the steps in this tutorial and you should have Pip installed on Ubuntu 16.04, in less then 10 minutes.

 1. Connect to SSH and Update your System Software